Riccardo-Maffei/Outsourced-Sport-Predictor/docs/data_report.md

 #### Data Quality
-In generak with this data, there were specific values that were missing 5% top 1% outliers, most cases drop or process it to include a mean or unknown
+In general, with this data, there were specific values that were missing 5% top 1% outliers, most cases drop or process it to include a mean or unknown

 ## Processed Data
 ### Overview Processed Datasets